Introducing a New Queen: Watching the Hive’s First Reaction

 Signs of Possible Acceptance

-Bees that are likely accepting the queen often:
+Bees that are likely to accept the queen often:

 Move calmly over the cage